Supriyo314/MSc-Dissertation-Scalar-Leptoquark-SMEFT/Overview/README.md

-# Overview

-This section provides a structured summary of the MSc Dissertation project on the **Phenomenological Study of Scalar Leptoquark Π<sub>7</sub>** and its collider constraints.
-The goal is to capture the physics motivation, theoretical framework, and key results in a concise, navigable format.

----

 ## 1. The Standard Model (SM)
 The Standard Model (SM) of particle physics is a gauge theory based on the symmetry group: